AlexVirlan/SimpleSendKeys/README.md

 <br><br>

 # What is this?
 Have you ever found yourself in a situation where you can't use the `copy-paste` functionality?
 Eg. some [RDP](https://en.wikipedia.org/wiki/Remote_Desktop_Protocol) connections (or apps) have it disabled.
+You can copy but you can't paste.
 And it sucks!
 SSK tries to solve this by allowing you to set a text payload (or it can sync to your keyboard - see the "recommended use" section below) and send each character as if you typed it.
 <br><br>